step-security/github-actions-goat/docs/Solutions/PinGitHubActions.md

 3. Keep the `Pin Actions to a full length commit SHA` checked and un-check the rest of the recommendations for now.
 We will check them in future tutorials.

 4. Click on `Create Pull Request` button.
 You will see a pull request with the Actions pinned in each of the workflow files.
+A comment has been added next to the commit SHA to show the tag.

 5. Merge the pull request to apply the fix.

+> https://app.stepsecurity.io/securerepo has been used by over 500 public repositories to apply GitHub Actions Security best practices.
+You can browse pull requests for the Top 50 repositories at https://app.stepsecurity.io/securerepo/trending